-- 1 Reputational risks due to intended or accidental actions by Trustees, staff and organisations related to the Trust's activities: These risks are mitigated by internal checks backed by professional advice, including safeguarding policy and serious incident reporting. - 2 Reduction in sum available for grants due to marked reduction in income and asset valuation due to inappropriate investing and adverse investments decisions: These are mitigated by diverse portfolio of investments, managed by a monitored investment manager on a discretionary basis.
-Performance of investments are reviewed by the Trustees, at least twice a year. - 3 Future recruitment of staff especially Welfare Officers in order to replace those wishing to retire or resigning: Welfare Officers have been former employees of John Laing and therefore have historical knowledge, in the future we may need to recruit external candidates if former employees no longer wish to apply for the vacancies.
-This risk is mitigated by annual staff reviews and planned succession planning.
+- Reputational risks due to intended or accidental actions by Trustees, staff and organisations related to the Trust's activities: These risks are mitigated by internal checks backed by professional advice, including safeguarding policy and serious incident reporting. - Reduction in sum available for grants due to marked reduction in income and asset valuation due to inappropriate investing and adverse investments decisions: These are mitigated by diverse portfolio of investments, managed by a monitored investment manager on a discretionary basis.
+Performance of investments are reviewed by the Trustees, at least twice a year.

+- Future recruitment of staff especially Welfare Officers in order to replace those wishing to retire or resigning: Welfare Officers have been former employees of John Laing and therefore have historical knowledge, in the future we may need to recruit external candidates if former employees no longer wish to apply for the vacancies.
+This risk is mitigated by annual staff reviews and planned succession planning. - 4 COVID-19 has caused a severe disruption and the full impact of the global pandemic is yet to be seen.
+The emerging risks are being closely monitored.
+The impact to date has been a replacement of home visits with telephone visits by Welfare Officers and requests from charity partners to redirect the use of grants.